Read the following information and then contact our FOI team by:

 - provide contact details in case we need to discuss the request with you

-The ONS is committed to meeting the requirements of this change in legislation and has plans in place to do so.
+The Office for National Statistics (ONS) is committed to meeting the requirements of this change in legislation and has plans in place to do so.

 Some examples of ONS (or its predecessor departments) records selected by TNA in previous years include: